-I wish I could send everyone on the East Coast soup- that snow storm looked like quite the doozy.
+I wish I could send everyone on the East Coast this Tuscan Tomato Soup- that snow storm looked like quite the doozy.
 A tiny (extremely tiny) part of me wished I was there for the whole first big storm of the season wonder.
 But I’m just fine living my life without the need for a shovel.
 Hey-I did my time in Upstate New York, and am officially retired from shoveling and wearing more than 3 layers at once.

 Since I can’t send everyone soup, a recipe for soup will have to do.
 This one is super simple to make and has the comfort of tomato soup with just enough heartiness to make it substantial and filling.
 If you eat beans, some white beans such as navy or cannellini are a great addition – add them (cooked) before you puree the soup.